Summer Songs and Extra Plays To June Born Stars

 Black Music Month gained national recognition in 1979 when music business leaders and insiders successfully lobbied President Jimmy Carter to host a reception on June 7th, 1979 to formally recognize the cultural and economic contributions of music created by black music artists.
 Since 1979, Black Music Month has grown from a small commemoration to national proportions with events held annually across the country.

 In 2009, President Barack Obama further defined June as African American Music Appreciation Month, declaring the start of summer as a celebration for all the black musicians, composers, singers, and songwriters who have made enormous contributions to our culture.
-Since then, President Obama has annually renewed the official declaration of what is popularly thought of as Black Music Month.
+During his administration’s years, President Obama annually renewed the official declaration of what is popularly thought of as Black Music Month.

 The 2016 Declaration by President Barack Obama, reads: “Songs by African-American musicians span the breadth of the human experience and resonate in every corner of our Nation — animating our bodies, stimulating our imaginations, and nourishing our souls.
 In the ways they transform real stories about real people into art, these artists speak to universal human emotion and the restlessness that stirs within us all.
 African-American music helps us imagine a better world, and it offers hope that we will get there together.”